Oton III de Grandson

 Oton III de Grandson, name also spelled Otto, Othon, etc. (died 7 August 1397), was a nobleman, soldier, and poet in fourteenth century France.
 Although his military service was primarily to the King of England, his reputation for chivalry and poetry was renowned throughout Europe.

 Life

 Oton de Grandson was born in Savoy between 1340 and 1350 to William of Grandson and his wife Jeanne of Vienna.
 His family was of the highest nobility.
-On September 25, 1365, he married Jeanne d'Allamande, daughter of Humbert d'Allamand, lord of Aubonne and Coppet.
+On September 25, 1365, he married Jeanne d'Allamand daughter of Humbert d'Allamand, lord of Aubonne and Coppet.

 He was captured in combat in 1372 by the Spanish, allies of France, and spent two years in prison.
 In 1374 he was ransomed by the King of England Edward III and returned to military service.
 When his father died in 1386, he returned to Savoy and inherited the lordship of Sainte-Croix, Grandcour, Cudrefin, Aubonne and Coppet.
 He became a close advisor and ally of Bonne of Bourbon, the dowager countess of Savoy who ruled in the name of her son Amadeus VII, called the Red Count.
 He was imprisoned again for some time in 1389 for unknown reasons.